dz0ny/dz0ny.dev/content/posts/cloudflare-waf-wordpress/index.md

 ---
 ![Featured](waf.png)

-In today’s digital landscape, it’s critical to protect your web applications from malicious traffic and automated bots.
-If you have your DNS managed through Cloudflare, one of the most powerful tools at your disposal is Cloudflare’s Web Application Firewall (WAF).
-A WAF can be a crucial line of defense against bots and scanners that relentlessly target websites, especially those running WordPress.
+If you’re using Cloudflare to manage your DNS, you should definitely take advantage of their Web Application Firewall (WAF).
+Why?
+Because these days, bots and scanners are constantly crawling the web, looking for vulnerable websites, especially WordPress sites.
+These automated scans can bring your site down if you’re not prepared.

 ## Why You Need Cloudflare WAF

-Many website owners are unaware of the sheer volume of automated scans targeting their web applications.
-These scans often search for common vulnerabilities in WordPress or other popular content management systems (CMS).
-Even if your site doesn’t run WordPress, it can still be affected.
-Here’s why:
+What many website owners don’t realize is how often their sites are targeted by automated bots.
+These bots are looking for specific vulnerabilities, usually in WordPress or other popular CMS platforms.
+Even if your site doesn’t use WordPress, these scans can still affect you by overwhelming your server.
+Here’s why you should care:

 - **High-Volume Bot Traffic**: Automated scanners and bots can send a high number of requests to your site, often in the range of five requests per second.
 This might not sound like much, but for small websites, these extra requests can strain your server resources, slowing down your site or even causing downtime
 - **Unnecessary Load**: Many scanners look specifically for vulnerabilities in WordPress.
 If your site doesn’t use WordPress, these requests are wasted bandwidth and server capacity, creating additional load for no reason.